Helping You To Get Back Up After An Injury

 According to the Centers for Disease Control and Prevention, approximately 1,000,000 people every year visit the emergency room due to a slip-and-fall accident.
 Over 800,000 patients a year are hospitalized because of a fall injury, most often a head injury or hip fracture.

-At Weiner, Spivey & Miller, our legal team has over 190 years of combined experience in aggressively advocating for people injured due to someone else’s negligence.
+At Weiner, Spivey & Miller, PLC, each of our Fairfax attorneys has decades of experience in aggressively advocating for people injured due to someone else’s negligence.
 If you have been injured in a fall, you could be protected by premises liability laws.
-Whether the property owner is a business, landlord, or neighbor, you may be entitled to file a premises liability claim against them to hold them liable for your injuries, medical bills, and lost wages.
+Whether the property owner is a business, landlord or neighbor, you may be entitled to file a premises liability claim against them to hold them liable for your injuries, medical bills and lost wages.

-It had snowed in Gail’s neighborhood.
+Homeowners association responsible for fall on icy, untreated parking lot: It had snowed in Gail’s neighborhood.
 While her community’s parking lot had been plowed, the snow was left in piles around the community mailboxes.
 Neither salt or sand was spread on the exposed pavement.
 The next morning, when Gayle was going back inside after getting her mail, she slipped and fell on black ice, fracturing her right wrist.
-Gayle had surgery 5 days later, followed by physical therapy.
+Gayle had surgery five days later, followed by physical therapy.
 She missed significant amounts of time from her job as a court reporter.
-Lawson Spivey negotiated a settlement of $90,000 for Gail from the Home Owners Association.
+Lawson Spivey negotiated a settlement of $90,000 for Gail from the homeowners association.

 Click here to see our results on behalf of our other clients.

 Sometimes, a fall can be more than an embarrassing moment.
 If your slip-and-fall was caused by someone else’s negligence, you may have a personal injury claim.
 Call 703-273-9500 or contact us online to schedule a free consultation with our experienced slip-and-fall attorneys.